• Skip to primary navigation

 Conventional Chocolate Brownie Method

-This recipe started life as a stovetop, melt and mix style brownie.
-I’ve included the directions below for any non Thermomix users.
+This recipe started life as a stovetop, melt-and-mix style brownie.
+I've included the directions below for any non-Thermomix users.

 4. Add the flour, baking powder, cocoa, vanilla and then the eggs.